juhp/fbrnch/README.md

 ```
 $ fbrnch parallel --sidetag rawhide pkg-x pkg-y pkg-z pkg-xy pkg-xy-z
 ```
-generates a sidetag and builds a list of packages there in parallel ordered by build dependencies.
-When building for a branch merging from newer branch will be offered unless using `--no-merge`.
+builds a list of packages in a sidetag (generating it if needed) in parallel ordered by build dependencies.

+When building for a branch, merging from newer branch will be offered unless using `--no-merge`
+(though you may prefer to run `fbrnch merge <branch> ...` first instead).

 Except for rawhide using a sidetag is required.
-If you have more than one branch sidetag, you can select one using `--target`.
+If you have more than one branch active sidetag for a branch, you can select one using `--target`.

 After parallel building you can create a Bodhi update from the sidetag.

-It is also possible to build a package in parallel across branches and push to Bodhi.
+It is also possible to build a package in parallel across branches and push them to Bodhi.

 ### Creating new packages/branches